How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 • It takes longer to extract oil as opposed to solvent methods

-How Hemp Oil Is Made?
+Post-Extraction: How Is CBD Oil Made?

-Of course, we're talking about cannabis' notorious, psychoactive cannabinoid, THC.
 While most CBD oils on the market are made from hemp crops with a low THC content, which won't produce any intoxicating effects, some people may have a sensitivity to the compound and wish to avoid it altogether.
-In these cases, CBD without THC may be your only option to reap the benefits of CBD oil.
+In these cases, CBD oil without THC may be your only option to reap the benefits of CBD oil.

-There are two types of CBD oil extracts that contain zero traces of THC.
+There are two types of CBD oil extracts that contain zero traces of THC:

 1. Isolate